Taxpayer Beware: Email Phishing Scams

 For example, you might be asked to click on a link to confirm your identity or update your information.
 But the sender’s goal is to steal your personal or financial information, including passwords, Social Security number and credit card data, and use it to commit fraud.
-Phishing emails may also contain attachments that embed malicious codes and can harm your computer.
+Phishing emails may also contain attachments that embed malicious software and can harm your computer.

 How to Detect IRS-Related Phishing Emails

 A tax-related phishing email often mentions "IRSgov,” instructing you to update your IRS online account right away.
 The most telling sign that it’s a scam is the missing dot between “IRS” and “gov" in the web address.

 - You qualify for a refund, but you must click on a link and fill out a form to access it.

 - Your credit card funds were fraudulently used by someone else, but you can recover some of the money by visiting the included website.

 - You will get a large sum in lottery winnings, a tax refund or an inheritance if you provide your personal and financial information.

 Remember, the IRS will never contact you via phone, email, fax or social media to request personal or financial data or demand immediate payment.
 If you’re unsure whether a mailed notice is genuinely from the IRS, call the agency to find out.

 If you receive a suspicious email claiming to be from the IRS: